lauranonato/data-analytics-engineer-project-olympics/README.md

 3. Analyzing the medals

-USA and China won the most number of gold medals, 39 and 38.
+USA and China secured the highest number of gold medals, 39 and 38 respectively.
-Following Japan (27).
+Following by Japan with 27.
-Brazil is in the 12º position.
+Brazil holds the 12º position.

 ![SQL script 1(2)](https://github.com/lauranonato/data-analytics-engineer-project-olympics/assets/56266061/82b8fdab-8f34-4156-b266-5035ee90f136)